Description and Brand Names

 For topical dosage form (cream):

-Adults and teenagers (12 years or older)—Apply a thin layer to the affected area(s) two times a day, in the morning and evening.
+Adults and children 12 years of age and older—Apply a thin layer to the affected area(s) two times a day, in the morning and evening.

 Children younger than 12 years—Use and dose must be determined by your doctor.